jovitakurniawan/react-portfolio/react-portfolio-website/README.md

 ## Objective
 - To apply design thinking in portfolio design
 - To apply web development best practices to code portfolio website from scratch
-- To deploy web development online on Netlify
+- To deploy web development online on Vercel

 ## Project Timeline

-- Weekend (13 Oct - 30 Oct 2022)
+- Every weekend till EOY 2022 🥲 (Postponed due to busy with work)

 ## Design